unalmis/automate/tips.md

     - `sudo mokutil --delete MOK-0002.der` would mark key 2 for deletion
     - Create a password which you will later use to delete the key
 4. On reboot, MOK management will appear
-    - The numbering of the keys in MOK management may differ from step 1, so you should remember some of the akmod key's details to delete the correct key
+    - The numbering of the keys in MOK management differs from step 1, so try to remember an identifying detail of the akmod key to delete the correct key

 ---